-Period 3 4 Jan 2021
+EPH1023 Period 3

-29 Jan 2021

-Print course description

-ECTS credits:

-3.0

-Instruction language:

-English

-Coordinator:

 O. Zvonareva

-Teaching methods:

-Assignment(s), Lecture(s), Work in subgroups, Paper(s), PBL, Research, Skills
+Assignment(s), Lecture(s), Work in subgroups, Paper(s), PBL, Research, Training(s)

-Assignment, Attendance, Computer test, Written exam
+Assignment, Computer test, Computertest, Written exam

-Keywords:

-qualitative research, Methodology, academic writing, Individual Interviews, Thematic content

-analysis, Qualitative observations
+qualitative research, Methodology, academic writing, Individual Interviews, Thematic content analysis, Qualitative observations

-Fac.
-Health, Medicine and Life Sciences Year 1 Paper
+Year 1 Paper

-Period 3 4 Jan 2021 29 Jan 2021
+EPH1242 Period 3 3 Jan 2022 28 Jan 2022 Print course description ECTS credits:

+Healthy Environments and Sustainability in the EU

-Print course description ECTS credits: 3.0 Instruction language: English Coordinator: O. Zvonareva interaction between the social environment (e.g., communities, employment) (ILO: E311, E413, E213) and the (changing) physical environment (e.g., climate change, air and water quality, biodiversity, and ecological issues related to food supply) (ILO: E212, E311).
-The complexly intertwined social and environmental dynamics of global change increase uncertainties and create specific challenges in the design of health supporting environments and the development of (public health) policy (ILO: I711, 1712, E412, E512).
-Students will study the health impact of environments on various levels and will study how cities, workplaces, and the use of farmland can be managed in the interest of health, wellbeing and sustainability (ILO: I711, I712, E112, E212, E213, E412).
+The module Environmental Health and Sustainability in the EU focuses on the environment as a determinant of health, and sustainability, in a European context (ILO: E112, E212, E412).
+Environment is a broad concept which can comprise (the interaction between) biological, physical, chemical, socio-economic, cultural, institutional and individual factors.
+This module particularly focuses on the interaction between the social environment (e.g., communities, employment) (ILO: E311, E413, E213) and the (changing) physical environment (e.g., climate change, air and water quality, biodiversity, and ecological issues related to food supply) (ILO: E212, E311).
+The complexly intertwined social and environmental dynamics of global change increase uncertainties and create specific challenges in the design of health supporting environments and the development of (public health) policy (ILO: I711, I712, E412, E512).
+Students will study the health impact of environments on various levels and will study how cities, workplaces, and the use of farmland can be managed in the interest of health, well-being and sustainability (ILO: I711, I712, E112, E212, E213, E412).
 The dynamic intersection of public health with other disciplines is evident in the design process of (built) environments and policy developments, which is why students will be introduced to the pioneering academic fields of One Health and Planetary Health, as well as to inclusive policy approaches, such as the Sustainable Development Goals, WHO Healthy Cities and Health in All Policies (HiAP) (ILO: E412, I812, C1511).
 Environmental factors such as climate change, biodiversity loss and land use change can impact the individual citizen level, for example through effects on health and well-being, but at the same time transcend national and European boundaries and governments.
-By introducing a systems theory approach, the module zooms in and out through various scale levels, but at the same time keeps a specific European focus, analyzing European processes and policies (e.g., Parma Commitment to Act, 20-20-20 targets EU, WHO European Healthy Cities Network, EU Health & Safety at the Workplace).
-Main principles and themes addressed are: systems thinking, socio-ecological systems, the environmental health and food production chain, sustainable employability, health impact analysis and translation in to policy.
+By introducing a systems theory approach, the module zooms in and out through various scale levels, but at the same time keeps a specific European focus, analyzing European processes and policies (e.g., Parma

+Commitment to Act, 20-20-20 targets EU, WHO European Healthy Cities Network, EU Health & Safety at the Workplace).
+Main principles and themes addressed are: systems thinking, socioecological systems, the environmental health and food production chain, sustainable employability, health impact analysis and translation in to policy.